 How to support homeless people and those threatened with homelessness

 This information is for social prescribers, support workers, link workers and others supporting people who are homeless or at risk of homelessness.
-It provides information on what types of help people should receive, making a housing application to the council, how to get a fair Personal Housing Plan, how to secure emergency accomodation, challenge a decision by the council, and how to deal with local authorities’ housing departments when making homelessness applications.
-It will explain what to include in a letter of support for a vulnerability assessment which could make all the difference.
+It provides information on what types of help people should receive, making a housing application to the council, how to get a fair Personal Housing Plan, how to secure emergency accomodation, challenge a decision by the council, and how to deal with local authority housing departments when making homelessness applications.
+It explains what to include in a letter of support for a vulnerability assessment which could make all the difference.

 This information can also be viewed and downloaded as a PDF.